AC1706-67/ODC-overdose-tracker/README.md

 For technical issues or feature requests, please create an issue in this repository.

-## About Compassionate LOG
+## About Compassionate Log

-Compassionate LOG supports community health initiatives by providing healthcare professionals, peer support specialists, and first responders with tools to record acts of care and compassion that save lives.
+Compassionate Log supports community health initiatives by providing healthcare professionals, peer support specialists, and first responders with tools to record acts of care and compassion that save lives.

 ---